Infinite-Sum-Games/season-of-code-leaderboard/README.md

 2. Create a copy of the `.env` file:

+> [!TIP]
+> Do setup the `NODE_ENVIRONMENT` variable to `development` so that the database seeding can take place from `prisma/seed.ts`.
+You can add further records into the seeds for testing purposes but do not commit it upstream.

 3. Set up the database:
    - Create a project in NeonDB.
    - Copy the connection string provided by NeonDB and paste it into the `DATABASE_URL` field in the `.env` file.